-This Easy Sheet Pan Salmon is loaded with Mediterranean flavors and it makes a delicious, heart healthy dinner your whole family will enjoy!
-It is also Gluten Free and Whole30.
+This Easy Sheet Pan Salmon is loaded with Mediterranean flavors and it makes a delicious, healthy dinner your whole family will enjoy!
+It is a complete meal made all on one pan that is also Gluten Free and Whole30.

 This Sheet Pan Salmon Dinner is a complete healthy meal all in one crazy good recipe.
 It is loaded with amazingly flavours like lemon, garlic and dill and can be made with ingredients you likely have in your kitchen, that is if you happen to have some salmon.